dabeaz/curio/docs/reference.rst

 The following methods are available on a :class:`SignalSet` instance.
 They may only be used in coroutines.

-.. asyncmethod:: SignalSet.wait(*, timeout=None)
+.. asyncmethod:: SignalSet.wait()

    Wait for one of the signals in the signal set to arrive.
-Returns the signal number of the signal received.  *timeout* gives an optional timeout.
+Returns the signal number of the signal received.
 Normally this method is used inside an ``async with`` statement because this allows received signals to be properly queued.
 It can be used in isolation, but be aware that this will only catch a single signal right at that line of code.
 It's possible that you might lose signals if you use this method outside of a context manager.

 .. method:: SignalSet.ignore()